openaps/docs/docs/Setup/rpi.md

 For the install, you will need:

 * Raspberry Pi 2
-* 8 GB micro SD Card
+* 8 GB micro SD Card (see note below)
 * Low Profile USB WiFi Adapter
 * 2.1 Amp USB Power Supply
 * Micro USB cable

+Note: If you ordered the recommended CanaKit, your SD card will already come imaged and ready to install Raspian, rather than having to first getting the image in step 1.

 1.: **Getting Raspbian**
 <br>Raspbian is the recommended operating system for OpenAPS.
 You can download the latest version of Raspbian [here](http://downloads.raspberrypi.org/raspbian_latest).
 Make sure to extract the ZIP file.